sebastianbirk/customer-churn-prediction-azure-ml/README.md

 ![upload-data](https://user-images.githubusercontent.com/34235961/78451429-e13fbc80-7685-11ea-94e2-e19746bcc0b4.png)

 ## Step 10:
-Register your Azure Data Lake Gen2 as a **storage account** (not as an Azure Data Lake Gen2) datastore in the Azure Machine Learning workspace
+Register your Azure Data Lake Gen2 as a **storage account** (not as an Azure Data Lake Gen2) datastore in the Azure Machine Learning Workspace.

 First retrieve your storage account key from the Azure Portal: